 This leafy green is called Shungiku (春菊) in eastern Japan and Kikuna (菊菜) in western Japan.
-In Chinese, it’s called tong ho and in English, garland chrysanthemum and chrysanthemum leaves/greens.
+Other names include tong ho, garland chrysanthemum, chrysanthemum leaves/greens, edible chrysanthemum, Crown daisy, and Chop Suey greens.

-Garland chrysanthemum has a mildly grassy and herbaceous taste with a slight bitterness.
-Stalks are sweet and slightly crunchy.
+Chrysanthemum greens have a mildly grassy and herbaceous taste with a slightly astringent taste.
+The stalks are sweet and slightly crunchy.

 Recipes Using Shungiku

-Shungiku is a common ingredient used for Japanese hot pot (nabemono) and salad (aemono).
+Shungiku is a common ingredient for Japanese hot pot (nabemono 鍋物) and salad (aemono 和物).